KrishnaRavi-99/creds/README.md

 # creds
 A collection of my degrees and certifications.

-Bachelor's Degrees:
+## Bachelor's Degrees:
 - Electrical Engineering and Computer Sciences (B.S.): UC Berkeley College of Engineering
 - Data Science (B.A.): UC Berkeley College of Letters and Science

-Certifications:
+## Certifications:
 - Certificate of Entrepreneurship and Technology: UC Berkeley Sutardja Center for Entrepreneurship and Technology

-Honors/Awards:
+## Honors/Awards:
-- Invitation to UC Berkeley's 2022 Data Science Honors Symposium
+- Speaker at UC Berkeley's Data Science Honors Symposium